David Immerglück

-David A. Immerglück (born May 3, 1961) is an American multi-instrumentalist who is best known as a guitarist in the alternative rock bands Counting Crows, Camper Van Beethoven and the Monks of Doom, as well as for his tenure with American singer songwriter John Hiatt.
-A versatile musician, Immerglück also plays mandolin, pedal steel guitar, bass, slide guitar, electric sitar, keyboards, and sings.
+David A. Immerglück (born May 3, 1961) is an American multi-instrumentalist who is best known as the guitarist in the alternative rock bands Counting Crows, Camper Van Beethoven and the Monks of Doom, as well as for his tenure with American singer songwriter John Hiatt.

 Musical career

 Early bands

 Immerglück began playing music in the San Francisco Bay area.
 Like other aspiring young musicians, he played with various childhood friends, but began a lifetime habit of joining or "sitting in" with more than one band at a time, learning from the exposure to other differing musical influences and interests.
 He early began to experiment with different sounds with a growing interest in instruments beyond just the guitar.
 Initially emerging in the early 80's as musician/engineer in an esoteric rock band/studio collective called Polymorph, Immerglück recorded his first single with a band named Mod-L Society (featuring future Counting Crow Adam Duritz): "Back To Baltimore"/"Janie", in 1985.